FireWire camera: Special cameras

-In comparison to photo or video cameras, these special cameras are very complifcated.
+In comparison to photo or video cameras, these special cameras are very complicated.
 However, it makes no sense to use them in an isolated manner.
 They are, like other sensors, only components of a bigger system (please cf. System integration).

 Exchanging data with computers

 FireWire cameras are able to exchange data with any other FireWire device, as long as both devices use the same protocol (please cf. Structure / Interface).
 Depending upon the specific camera, these data are: